 Prof. Fox designed the PDS system (Fox et al., 1983) as a consultant to Westinghouse Electric Corp., which was one of the first realtime sensor-based diagnosis systems.
 It has been in production use since 1985, and continues today as a Siemen’s service.
 It was recognized as one of the top 100 engineering achievements of 1986 (IR100).

 Prof. Fox was a member of the board and executive committee of Canada’s Walk of Fame from 2000 thru 2008.
 He was also a member of the board and executive committee of the Miles Nadal Jewish Community Centre from 2003 thru 2013 and held positions as Vice President of Membership, Marketing and Strategy.
-Currently, he is a member of the board of directors of Ve’ahavta.
+He waas also a member of the board of directors of Ve’ahavta.